 - Receives exam scores monthly and communicates scores to the relevant MPH Program Director and Coordinator.

 - Runs OHSU and PSU graduation reports monthly and updates the AMP graduation date and graduation status of the new MPH alum.

 MPH Track Coordinator

 - Applies in Banner, the student system of record, the CPH Exam as a test taken by the MPH student as well as a “Pass” or “No Pass.”

 - Passing the CPH Exam became a core requirement for all students entering an MPH program in or after Fall 2015.
 This requirement cannot be waived.

-- Students who do not pass the CPH exam on their first attempt are required to take the exam a second time.
-Students use the subscale information provided by the testing service to discuss how to help strengthen their subsequent performance before re-taking the examination with the program coordinator.
-If a student fails a second time, the student must successfully complete a remediation project developed by the Program Director and SPH Associate Dean for Academic Affairs.
-Passing the exam or successfully completing the remediation project is a requirement for MPH graduation.
+- Students who do not pass the CPH exam on their first attempt are required to take the exam a second time, at the student’s expense.
+Students use the subscale information provided by the testing service to discuss with their academic advisor and Program Director how to help strengthen their subsequent performance before re-taking the examination.
+Students may only attempt the CPH Exam twice.

 - Expectations and policies at SPH Students Handbooks, Policies, and Forms.

 - MPH students who pass the CPH Exam are provisionally certified.